DATA-606-SPRING-2023-TUE/nicholas_data606/README.md

 ### Sentiment Analysis

+Sentiment analysis will be performed using VADER, a lexicon-based analyzer.
+Lexicon-based analyzers remove the need for greater context because they break down texts into individual tokens before they are processed.
+Each token can then be analyzed indivdually without the need to understand it in the context it was given in.
+This makes Lexicon-based analyzers a general solution for sentiment analysis without the worry of needing to understand the nuances behind the text being analyzed.

 ### Feature Reduction

 In order to find the variables with the strongest correlations, a correlation heat map was generated.
 This allows us to identify at a glance which of the features have a strong correlation to the label.
 When these features are identified, the remaining features with little to no coreelation can be dropped, thus decreasing the overall complexity of the dataset.
 In cases where there are many unrelated features, this step can result in more accurate predictors.